lfender6445/auto_pilot/README.md

 ________________________

 ### do i have to use jekyll
-__no__. we are just generating partials from stackoverflow posts - they could be integrated with wordpress or rails projects with ease
+__no__. we are just generating partials from stackoverflow posts - they could be integrated with wordpress or rails projects with ease.

+afterall, its just html :)

 you will also want to set `disable_front_matter = true` in your config when using outside of jekyll